NCI-GDC/gdc-dnaseq-cwl/workflows/dnaseq/README.md

         $ exit
   ```

+3. enable proxy to access pypi.org

+        $ export http_proxy=http://cloud-proxy:3128; export https_proxy=http://cloud-proxy:3128;

-3. create a virtualenv for cwltool
+4. create a virtualenv for cwltool

         $ mkvirtualenv --python /usr/bin/python2 cwl

-4. When virtualenv is first created (3), the vitualenv will be activated.
-To activate virtualenv on late login sessions:
+5. When virtualenv is first created (3), the vitualenv will be activated.
+To activate virtualenv on later login sessions:

         $ workon cwl